Skip to main content

 Both statutes mandate the confidentiality of medical information, yet their requirements have different scopes and applications.
 HIPAA’s Privacy and Security Rules apply to “covered entities” (health plans, health care clearinghouses, and most health care providers) and their “business associates.”
 These rules are extensive, governing the use and disclosure of Protected Health Information (PHI).

-The ADA’s are, in some ways, even broader in the employment context.
+The ADA’s confidentiality requirements are, in some ways, even broader in the employment context.
 It requires that any medical information gathered from an employee, including as part of a wellness program, be kept confidential and maintained in separate medical files.
 This obligation applies to the employer directly and exists whether or not the employer is a HIPAA-covered entity.

 Therefore, an employer with a self-administered wellness program that conducts an HRA must comply with the ADA’s confidentiality strictures even if it does not fall under HIPAA’s direct purview.